 Amyotrophic lateral sclerosis disease disrupts signals between nerve cells in your brain and spine.
-Learn, causes, symptoms, and prognosis.
+Learn about the causes, symptoms, and prognosis.

-Thanks to the Ice Bucket Challenge and movies like The Theory of Everything, amytrophic lateral sclerosis disease, or ALS, has gotten a lot of attention in recent years.
+Thanks to the Ice Bucket Challenge and movies like The Theory of Everything, amyotrophic lateral sclerosis disease, or ALS, has received a lot of attention in recent years.
 Yet you might wonder, what is amyotrophic lateral sclerosis, and how does it affect the people who have it?

 ALS is also known as Lou Gehrig’s disease.
-It was named after legendary baseball player, Lou Gehrig, who is believed to have died from amyotrophic lateral sclerosis in 1941.
+It was named after legendary baseball player, Lou Gehrig, who is believed to have died from the condition in 1941.

 Christopher Nystuen, MD, MBA